Table Of Contents

 Is Azure Cheaper Than AWS?

-It is wildly inaccurate to compare Azure VM pricing vs Amazon AWS instance pricing without context because there are many factors to consider.
-But you came here to compare prices, so we’ll share with you a list of prices based on several factors.
+It is wildly inaccurate to compare Azure VM pricing vs. Amazon AWS instance pricing without context because there are many factors to consider.
+But since you came here to compare prices, we’ll share a list based on several factors.

 Azure: Linux (Ubuntu or CentOS), General purpose, Dasv4 Series VMs, East US region, per Hour pricing